 About The Artist: John Fisher

-The Art that Captures the Essence of Thanksgiving in Wine Country
+The Art that Captures the Essence of the Seasons in Wine Country

 Fisher operates in both fine art and graphic design.
 His latter work for the association is clean and seemingly timeless, offering the crispness of a photograph yet animated by way of playful, often primary colors.
 There’s slick layering to much of his work, as though it was a handful of separate cutouts to begin with, stacked nearly atop one another.

 Many have witnessed his art, even if they couldn’t tie a name to it.
 Fisher’s visual accompaniments to the wildly successful Pinot In The City campaign neatly encapsulate every journey of that ongoing roadshow.
 There’s the Seattle poster, with a dripping Orca’s tail in the foreground the the Emerald City skyline in the distance.
 The Los Angeles poster depicts a black-and-white maze of buildings and off-ramps cloaked in the golden hue of southern California sun.
 This is to say nothing of his local subject matter, which overwhelmed him upfront.

 “The Oregon landscape was challenging at first,” Fisher admits.
 “I felt a little claustrophobic with all the hills, as opposed to the midwest landscape where you can see the horizon for miles.”

 Fisher visited his Portland-based sister while in high school frequently.
 The terrain blew him away and soon he packed up and headed west.
 Soon, he found himself getting lost on winding Willamette Valley roads, meandering in and out of the many vineyards, farmhouses and forested hills that would inform his work.